 The leaders of three Arab states began summit talks in Algiers on coordinating action against Israel.

-The leaders of three Arab states began summit talks in Algiers on coordinating action against Israel.
+Background: The leaders of three Arab states began summit talks in Algiers on coordinating action against Israel.
 Algeria's President Houari Boumedienne was at the airport to greet Egypt's President Anwar Sadat and Libyan leader Muammar Gaddafi, on Thursday (4 May).